troyanskiy/ngx-resource-core/README.md

 ## Developing Resource Handler

 Use the [`ResourceHandler`](https://github.com/troyanskiy/ngx-resource-core/blob/master/src/ResourceHandler.ts) abstract class as parent to create your Handler.
-Checking sources of the class for methods to implement.
+Check the sources of the class for the methods to implement.